Canon 2000D vs XC10

 - Faster buffer clearing: Has an SD card interface that supports the UHS-I standard.

 - More heavily discounted: Has been around for much longer (launched in April 2015).

-If the number of relative strengths (bullet points above) is taken as a guide, the XC10 comes out slightly ahead of the 2000D (11 : 10 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the XC10 emerges as the winner of the match-up (13 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Expert reviews: Canon 2000D vs XC10

 This is where reviews by experts come in.
 The adjacent summary-table relays the overall verdicts of several of the most popular camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).